 Jobshop is a not-for-profit employment service run by Kent Union.
 It helps Kent students find part-time, temporary and seasonal work.

 Employability Festival is a University-wide month-long series of events showcasing the ways in which you can get experience and gain skills whilst studying.
 The 2018 Careers Fair attracted over 120 exhibitors and 78% of students described themselves as more confident about the graduate opportunities available to them as a direct result of attending the University Career Fair.

 In 2018/19 around 2000 Kent students got involved in a volunteering activity.

 The latest statistics from the UK's Erasmus+ National Agency show Kent to be fourth in the UK in terms of numbers on Erasmus study placements.

 Over 7,700 of you have got involved in the Employability Points Scheme and rewards have been provided by leading businesses including Coca-Cola Enterprises, Tesco and GlaxoSmithKline.

 Bursary scheme for work experience

 The Kent Experiences of Work student bursary scheme helps more than 100 students each year to undertake work experience.
-In 2016-17 students once again obtained experience abroad, including New York and China, using the bursary.
+In 2018-19 students once again obtained experience in a range of workplaces both in the UK and abroad.

 Careers Employability Award

-This interactive online careers education tool helps over 1,400 students each year to develop employability skills.
+This interactive online careers education tool supports students each year to develop employability skills.